meee-low/py_flags/README.md

 An interesting API for handling command line arguments/flags in python.

+Automatically generates help commands with usage tips and suggests corrections for typos.

 Inspired by the Go module [flag](https://pkg.go.dev/flag) and [Tsoding's flag.h for C](https://github.com/tsoding/flag.h).

 Work in progress, everything is subject to change.